RodrigoSierraV/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-script 13 changes group owner of a file script 14 changes the owner and the group for  files and directories in the working directory script 15 changes owner and group for a symbolic link
+script 13 changes group owner of a file script 14 changes the owner and the group for  files and directories in the working directory script 15 changes owner and group for a symbolic link script 16 changes owner of a file with an specific user